NikeSpengler/ReactJSON/README.md

 # ReactJSON
-## A fullstack project made with React and a JSON server
+## Project made with React and JSON server.

 ### To get started, you can run: